andreacini/ml-19-20/assignment_1/README.md

     - compare your model with the linear regression of task 1.
 Which one is **statistically** better?

 ### T3.
 (Bonus)
 In the [Github repository of the course](https://github.com/andreacini/ml-19-20), you will find a trained Scikit-learn model that we built using the same dataset you are given.
-This _baseline_ model is able to achieve a MSE of **0.0175**, when evaluated on the test set.
+This _baseline_ model is able to achieve a MSE of **0.0175**, when evaluated on our test set.
 You will get extra points if the test performance of your model is **better** (i.e., the MSE is lower) than ours.
 Of course, you also have to tell us **why** you think that your model is better.

+### Submission

 In order to complete the assignment, you must submit a zip file on the iCorsi platform containing: